 About the Contest: MOEMS, short for Math Olympiads for Elementary and Middle Schools is a large and popular mathematics competition for students in grades 4 through 8.
 It is held yearly from November through March with one test administered each month.
 Tests are given at individual schools and results are sent to MOEMS for scoring.

 About the Contest: The Math Kangaroo is a great way to introduce elementary school students to the world of competitive math.
 An interactive competition complete with prizes, the test is not based on knowledge but is rather replete with puzzle and logic-type problems.
 Open to students in grades 1 - 12, the competition offers 24 problems to be solved within 75 minutes for grades 1-5 and 30 questions for students in grades 5 and up.

-About the Contest: The International Math Contest (IMC) is a mathematical competition based on the international standards of knowledge of top performing countries.
-As the United States continues to slip further in the rankings for mathematics, the IMC enables parents to compare their childrens' level of knowledge to that of their international peers.
+About the Contest: The International Math Contest is a 30-minute Online Challenge based on leading math curricula from across the world.
+Participation in the challenge is FREE.
+The IMC enables parents to compare their childrens' level of knowledge to that of their international peers.

 About the Contest: The first round of the IMC is online, with detailed analysis emailed to parents within weeks.
 Qualifying students proceed to the Russian Math Olympiad, a written competition that keeps with the rich tradition and prestige of mathematical Olympiads, featuring challenging non-routine problems that promote a deeper level of thinking.

 Registration through the talent search website.
 The Johns Hopkins Center for Talented Youth was the brainchild of professor Julian Stanley, who determined after years of research that 8th grade students who scored in the top 1% of university entrance exams were often destined for greatness in the world of STEM.